Weaker-than-expected marijuana sales ding California budget

 The state projects the 15% cannabis excise tax will pull in $288 million for the year that ends in June, and $359 million the following year.
 That’s a cut of $67 million and $156 million, respectively, from the governor’s January budget forecast.

-It’s now appears certain that the state will meet earlier projections, when it expected to collect $1 billion in new tax revenue annually from pot within a few years.
+It’s now appears certain that the state will fall short of earlier projections, when it expected to collect $1 billion in new tax revenue annually from pot within a few years.

 According to the state Finance Department, the excise tax projection was reduced after seeing no growth in the final quarter of 2018.
 Additionally, the number of places where you can buy legal pot remains limited.